gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #5

 Click on the "Variables" tab to enter the Stage variables.
-Set the scope to Dev.
-Now the variables will only be available in the Dev stage.
+Variables can either apply to the entire Release Pipeline (set scope to **Release**) or to a specific stage (set scope to the name of the stage).

 ![Click Variables](media/44.png)

 ### Step #6

 Create the following variables, adding values too.
+Set the Scope of all variables to **Dev**.

 - **WebsiteName** - Name of the website in Azure
 - **ServerName** - Prefix for the name of the database servers.
 Will have `-dev` or `-stage` added for dev/staging
 - **HostingPlan** - Name of the hosting plan for the website
 - **StorageAccountName** - Storage account name prefix.
 Will have `-dev` or `-stage` added for dev/staging
 - **ContainerName** - Container name prefix.
 Will have `-dev` or `-stage` added for dev/staging
-- **AdminPassword** - Admin password for production database server
+- **AdminPassword** - Admin password for production database server (don't forget to encrypt this one!)
-- **AdminTestPassword** - Admin password for dev and staging database servers
+- **AdminTestPassword** - Admin password for dev and staging database servers (don't forget to encrypt this one!)
 - **ResourceGroupName** - Name of the Resource Group.

 ![Edit variables](media/50.png)